 Public Relations & Exposure in Chinese E-Media.

-in early stage, it is important to have Chinese E Media to broadcast your Brand message.
-Sina, Sohu and Netease have huge audience, and give New brand credibility.
+In the early stage, it is important to have Chinese E-Media to broadcast your Brand message.
+Sina, Sohu, and Netease have a huge audience and give New brand credibility.

 Specific Magazines can help you as well, eMagazine of course, because in Chine Printed Magazine have no Audience.

 Advertising is a dying industry and online Advertising is born in a new way.
-Create traffic via Banners is not working anymore.
+Creating traffic via Banners is not working anymore.

 It is always better to have Organic results compared to advertising Results usually.

-Create Viral Video are the New Ads way in 2018, and reach Cosumers heart is a Good tactic.
+Create Viral Video are the New Ads way in 2018, and reach consumers’ hearts is a Good tactic.